-Standards issued but not yet effective up to the date of issuance of the Group's consolidated financial statements are listed below.
-This listing is of standards and interpretations issued, which the Group reasonably expects to be applicable at a future date.
-The Group intends to adopt those standards when they become effective.
+The standards and interpretations that are issued, but not yet effective, up to the date of issuance of the Group's financial statements are disclosed below.
+The Group intends to adopt these standards, if applicable, when they become effective.

 IFRS 9 Financial Instruments